warrenrross/prework/README.md

 ## [Prework](https://vetswhocode.io)

 Welcome to prework.
 Here you'll find the topics that will be covered during the interview process for admission into the cohort.
-We don't expect you to be experts, but we do expect you to be **familiar**.
+Completion is ***MANDATORY*** in order to gain an interview.
+While, we don't expect you to be experts, but we do expect you to be **familiar**.
 There is a lot of content to consume here, get used to the fire hose! 👨🏻‍🚒

 We know that everyone learns better using various methods and styles which is why we included both videos and read-throughs.
 Knowing the best way you pick-up and learn will be one of your greatest assets as a developer!